Summary:

 6. Foster growth orientation.

-People need to learn and grow if they want to improve their performance.
-Effective teams provide more ideas and output to benefit the entire organization, sparking growth.
+People need to learn and grow to improve their performance.
+Effective teams generate more ideas and output that benefit the entire organization, driving growth.
 These ideas come from experimenting or brainstorming new ways to solve problems.

 Leaders should encourage and provide these opportunities.
 This is one of the best ways to find innovative approaches to complete work while keeping your team engaged.
 And research tells us that opportunities for growth and development make a big difference in retaining high-potential employees.